Skeen/stads.au.dk/README.md

 # What is my average?

 This script utilizes the selenium webdriver to acquire an authentication cookie for `stadssb.au.dk`.

-The passes that cookie onto a bash scripts, which processes the results page to calculate an ECTS weighted average grade.
+It then passes that cookie onto a bash scripts, which processes the results page to calculate an ECTS weighted average grade.

 ## Setup
 ```